CrIME IN ILLINOIS ONLINE HELP

 Impersonation.

-gaining access to another person’s or institution’s computer software,
+Invasion - Wrongfully gaining access to another person’s or

-misappropriation by an offender to his/her own use or purpose of money,
+§ Embezzlement - The unlawful misappropriation by an offender to his/her own use or

-property, or some other thing of value entrusted to his/her care, custody, or
+purpose of money, property, or some other thing of value entrusted to his/her

 buying, selling, possessing, concealing, or transporting any property with the